wopfel/archlinux-setup-vb/README.md

 Details
 =======

+The script has a list of commands that are needed to set up an Arch Linux machine (including syslinux boot loader and lvm residing on an encrypted partition).
+The commands are taken from https://wiki.archlinux.de/title/ArchLinux_mit_verschl%C3%BCsseltem_LVM_und_Systemd.

+Several commands are necessary until the new Arch Linux machine is completely set up.
+The script emulates the keystrokes using VirtualBox' vboxmanage the same way as a human being would enter the commands manually.

+Unfortunately, the script lacks the ability to look at the VM's screen when the commands finish.
+To accomplish this, a second command is (usually) appended to the main commands.
+The shell (zsh in the Arch Linux Live ISO) executes the second command when the main command has finished.
+The second command is curl which transmits the returncode.
+The curl command requests a web page from a web server.
+In this environment, the script provides a tiny embedded web server.
+The curl command requests a web page like http://vboxhost:8080/vmstatus/CURRENTVM/step/<stepnumber>/returncode/<returncode>.
+The embedded web server gets the HTTP request and therefore "knows" the returncode of the specified step number.
+The script waits for completion of one step before it transfers the next command to the virtual machine.

-A while loop inside the VM starts a curl command every few seconds, so the script knows the virtual machine is still running.
+Additionally, a while loop inside the VM starts a curl command every few seconds in the background, so the script assumes the virtual machine is still running.
 So far, the "I'm alive" messages are just shown by the script, nothing else happens.

-When the script transfers a command to the virtual machine, it (usually) appends a "; curl http://vboxhost:8080/vmstatus/CURRENTVM/step/<stepnumber>/returncode/<returncode>" in the shell.
-When the main command finishes, the shell (zsh in the ArchLinux Live ISO) executes the curl program which transfers the returncode of the previous command (the main command) using HTTP to the script.
-The script waits for completion before it transfers the next command to the cirtual machine.
+Before anything is changed on the virtual machine's hard disk, the script ensures there are no partitions present.

 For a very first try of the tiny web server, see `./webserver-thread-test.pl`.